Renewable energy in the UK How wind, wave and sun will power the UK

 We can now see a future where almost all our electricity in the UK comes from climate-friendly energy sources like the wind, wave and sun.

 We're already making progress.
 Since 2004, renewable energy in the UK has grown ten-fold, and 37% of electricity is now from renewable sources.
-What's more, Scotland produces 90% of electricity from renewable sources.
+Scotland produces 90% of electricity from renewable sources.
+What’s more, the government is lifting barriers to onshore wind production in England.

 What's wrong with fossil fuels?